6 Days Climb Umbwe Route

 The morning walk is a steady ascend up to the ‘Second Cave’ (3,450 m.) with superb views of Kibo and the Eastern icefields on the crater rim.
 After having our lunch, we’ll leave the main trail that we’ve been following for so long and head for the moorland on a smaller path towards the jagged peaks of Mawenzi.
 Our “Upper Kikelewa” campsite is on a small plateau above a sheltered valley with giant senecios past.

 Kikelewa Caves (3,750 m.)
 [7-8 hours walking]

 Day 4: Mawenzi Turn Hut

 A short but steep climb up grassy slopes is rewarded by superb allround views and a tangible sense of wilderness.
 We leave vegetation behind shortly before reaching the next camp at “Mawenzi” (4,300 m.), spectacularly situated beneath the towering spires of Mawenzi.
-The afternoon will be free to rest or explore the surrounding area as an aid to acclimatisation.
+You’ll have the rest of the afternoon to relax in the hut or explore the surrounding area, both of which will help in acclimatization.
 [3-4 hours walking]

 Day 5: School Hut

 We’ll be crossing the lunar desert which is in between Mawenzi and Kibo and then reach the School Hut campsite located at an elevation of 4,750 meters at the bottom of the crater wall of Kibo.
 The remainder of the day is spent resting in preparation for the final ascent before a very early night!
 [5-6 hours walking]

 Day 6: School Hut to Summit Down to Horrombo Hut